 - Trace 6 ghost shapes onto copy paper (3" wide x 4" tall).
 Perfection isn't needed here.

 - Cut the ghosts shapes with a scissors and place them on a baking sheet.

 - Place a sheet of parchment paper on top of the ghosts on the baking sheet and add a sucker stick to each ghost (making sure you leave enough room for the stick to be flat and so that the ghosts don't touch each other)

-- **NOTE - TWO baking sheets and two pieces of parchment may be needed for making six of this size ghosts.
+- **NOTE - TWO baking sheets and two pieces of parchment may be needed for making six ghosts.

 - Use the scissors to snip the corner of the zip top bag and outline and fill the ghosts (and over the stick) liberally with the melted chocolate.